15 Behind-the-Scenes Facts About Taxi

 Judd Hirsch was primarily a stage actor who had done a few films.
 In 1977 he guest starred on two episodes of The Mary Tyler Moore Show spin-off Rhoda, and decided that he didn’t enjoy working on television.
 His agent contacted him shortly after his appearance, however, and informed him that the Taxi producers really wanted him for the role of Alex Reiger on their new show.

 Hirsch read the pilot script and worried that the show would probably last at least three seasons and he didn’t want to be committed that long; he wanted to be free to do plays and perhaps films.
-He instructed his agent to make the producers an offer they wouldn’t accept ... but to his surprise, they accepted it!
-They also put his name over the title of the show, which surprised him and also worried him that it would cause resentment from his castmates on the set.
+He instructed his agent to make the producers an offer they wouldn’t accept ... but to his surprise, they accepted it.
+They also put his name over the title of the show, which surprised him, and he worried that it would cause resentment from his castmates on the set.

 When casting director Joel Thurm asked Danny DeVito to audition for Taxi, both Michael Douglas and Jack Nicholson warned DeVito against doing television because “it uses you up.”
 “Sure, they could say that, they were big rich movie stars,” DeVito later recalled during an interview for the Archive of American Television.
 But DeVito loved the Taxi pilot script and decided to go into full “Louie” mode for his audition.